FC — Definition, examples, FAQs, and more

 A faceclaim, commonly abbreviated as FC, is an image chosen by a player to visually represent their fictional character in online text-based roleplaying games.

 This image is usually of a celebrity, anime character, or any other public figure or artwork.
-However, faceclaims can also be original, commissioned artwork.
+Faceclaims can also be original or commissioned art.
+The picture stands in for the character a player writes, whether that’s an original character (OC) or an established one.

 Jump to section